twignet/splicecom/README.md

 # Splicecom Vulnerabilities

 ## Background
 Splicecom are a telephony provider providing on-prem and hosted solutions.
-Their Maximiser S8000 product is a software PBX that can interface with their proprietary phones and apps as well as standard SIP endpoints.
+Their Maximiser Soft PBX product is a software PBX that can interface with their proprietary phones and apps as well as standard SIP endpoints.
+The Maximiser platfornm drives a number of products for example the current S8000 series soft PBX as well as older 5000 series hardware PBX models.

 https://www.splicecom.com/products-services/voice-platforms/s8000-soft-pbx